-A cubic metre (m³) is a unit of measure for volume described as 1m x 1m x 1m.
+A cubic metre (m³) is a unit of measure for volume described as 1m x 1m.
 To help you visualise this, a level loaded 6×4 box trailer, or Ute is approx. one cubic metre.
 Four wheelie bins are also approximately one cubic metre.

-HOW LONG CAN I HAVE THE BIN ON SITE FOR?
+HOW LONG CAN I KEEP THE BIN?

 WHEN CAN YOU DELIVER?

-HOW MUCH NOTICE IS REQUIRED FOR DELIVERY?
+HOW MUCH NOTICED IS REQUIRED FOR DELIVERY?

 Depending on the availability of bins we can usually deliver the bin the same day.
 However, 24 hours’ notice is sufficient to secure your preferred time frame.

 HOW MUCH ACCESS IS REQUIRED TO DELIVER THE SKIP BIN?

 Our trucks require a minimum width of 2.5 metres to get through any gates or narrow ways.
 The trucks are 3.4 metres tall and can require a height clearance of up to 3.8 metres with the booms/arms extended depending on the size of the bin.

 DO I NEED A PERMIT TO PLACE SKIP BIN ON MY FOOTPATH?